RafaelDee/WebprogTP/README.md

 ## Host the project locally

-Run `ng serve`.
+Run `ng serve` in the terminal.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding